 For each of the construction contracts, the contractor's staff includes a Contractor's Quality Manager (CQM), who reports to the Contractor's Management at an organization level superior to the contractor's Project Manager.
-For the stations contract, the CQM is provided by a subcontractor.
 The reporting structure is to provide the CQM with direct access to the contractor's Principal Officers.
-For each of the construction contracts, a Contractor Non-Conformance Report Log for identifying, correcting, documenting, and controlling non-conformances is maintained by the contractor.
+For each of the construction contracts, a Contractor Non-Conformance Report Log for identifying, correcting, documenting, and controlling nonconformances is maintained by the contractor.
 Subsequent work may not progress for work that is the subject of a Corrective Action Request until conditions adverse to quality are corrected.